lo9ud/RW214-project-testcases/README.md

 Please create a PR with your proposed testcases.
 The testcases will be reviewed and merged if they meet the requirements.
 You may also open an issue to discuss the testcase before creating a PR, or upload it there if you do not know how to create a PR.

-If an issue is found with a testcase, please create an issue with the testcase name and a description of the issue, using the
+If an issue is found with a testcase, please create an issue with the testcase name and a description of the issue, using the issue tracker.

+# WARNING

+DO NOT PUT ANYTHING HERE WHICH COULD BE CONSIDERED PLAGIARISM.
+YOU WILL BE PERMANENTLY PREVENTED FROM CONTRIBUTING, YOUR CHANGES WILL BE ROLLED BACK< ADN YOU WILL BE REPORTED TO THE LECTURER!